MPEG elementary stream

-An elementary stream (ES) as defined by the MPEG communication protocol is usually the output of an audio encoder or video encoder.
+An elementary stream (ES) as defined by the MPEG data encoding protocol is usually the output of an audio encoder or video encoder.
 An ES contains only one kind of data (e.g. audio, video, or closed caption).
 An elementary stream is often referred to as "elementary", "data", "audio", or "video" bitstreams or streams.
 The format of the elementary stream depends upon the codec or data carried in the stream, but will often carry a common header when packetized into a packetized elementary stream.